Josh Lowe Preview, Player Props: Rays vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 16th in the league.

-- The Red Sox have a 4.53 team ERA that ranks 21st among all league pitching staffs.
+- The Red Sox have a 4.52 team ERA that ranks 21st across all MLB pitching staffs.

-- Red Sox pitchers combine to give up 181 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- The Red Sox rank 25th in baseball in home runs surrendered (181 total, 1.3 per game).

-- The right-hander's most recent time out came on Tuesday against the Houston Astros, when he tossed 4 2/3 innings, surrendering two earned runs while giving up four hits.
+- His most recent appearance was on Wednesday against the Houston Astros, when the righty tossed 2 2/3 innings, surrendering six earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.